buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 *Soothe*.
 You can suppress any effect causing the target to be Charmed or frightened.
 When this spell ends, any suppressed effects resume, provided that their duration has not expired in the meantime.

 *Indifference*.
 You can make a target indifferent about a creature of your choice that it is hostile toward.
 This indifference ends if the target is attacked or harmed by a spell or if it sees any of its friends being harmed.
-When the spell ends, the creature becomes hostile again, unless the Narrator determines otherwise.
+When the spell ends, the creature becomes hostile again, unless the Game Master determines otherwise.

 ### Catnap